 The fact is, you might even need different amounts of sleep at different stages of your life and through various stages of your training cycle.

-So, shooting for somewhere between 7 to 9 hours of high-quality, uninterrupted sleep during the night time is ideal.
+But most experts recommend shooting for seven to eight hours during the night time is ideal.

 Some of these include getting rid of electronics (especially your Smartphone and TV), dimming the lights, meditating, reading fiction, stretching, self-hypnosis, taking a hot shower, and journaling.

 Sleep in a cooler environment.
 Sleep in good temperature that’s roughly 65 degrees and 70 degrees Fahrenheit, or 18 or 19 degrees Celsius.

 Power naps are a must since they can help you with recovery and feeling more energized for the rest of the day—especially after a lunch break run.
 Study suggests that taking a nap around two hours after a run can help your body access a deeper and more restorative state of sleep.